Follow my simple, doable 5-step front porch organization process to make this space more beautiful, inviting, and efficient.

 If you follow this simple 5-step process, you will make efficient use of your time, feel productive, and get your front porch organized very quickly.

-1. Remove stuff and organize in three piles
+1. Remove stuff and organize it into three piles

 This may sound very Marie Kondo (and it kind of is) but the first step is creating three piles.
 Everything gets sorted into a keep pile, a throw-away pile, and a donate pile.
 Don’t overthink this process.